hasbiasshidiq/Simple-Online-Store/README-demo.md

 Still on api-testing directory, you can run api testing by following these recommended steps.
 You can also change parameter value or payload defined in python scripts

 ### 1. View Inventory
-return list of inventory description, you can filter it by sellerID and Category.
-In this scenario we set parameter value as described below
+return list of inventory description, you can filter these by sellerID and Category.
+In this scenario, parameter values are described below

 **Description**
 ```